nexiality/documentation/commands/desktop/elementsOfAppSection.md

 }
 ```

-  -  use **FAVOR_AUTOMATION_ID_OVER_NAME** as xpathGenerationStrategy, when it is required to favor and find element with @AutomationId.
+  -  use `FAVOR_AUTOMATION_ID_OVER_NAME` as xpathGenerationStrategy, when it is required to favor and find element with `@AutomationId`.
-  -  this strategy should be used when element requires the use of @AutomationId only if its value is not dynamic.
+  -  this strategy should be used when element requires the use of \@AutomationId only if its value is not dynamic.
   -  this strategy is useful when In some applications, automation id represents a dynamically generated id that cannot be reliably reused.

 ```json